wikarekare/relayd/README.md

 # relayd
-relay a tcp socket to another IP address and/or port
+Quick hack to relay a tcp socket to another IP address and port.